nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Editing a cheat-sheet : _edit cs_

-Opens the specified cheat-sheet in the text editor.
+Use this command to open and edit the specified cheat-sheet in the text editor.

 **Format:**<br>
 `edit cs <cheat-sheet name>`